String Quartet No. 12 (Beethoven)

 Ludwig van Beethoven completed his String Quartet No. 12 in E♭ major, Op.
 127, in 1825.
 It is the first of his late quartets.
 Commissioned by Nicolas Galitzin over a year earlier, the work was not ready when it was scheduled to premiere.
-When it finally premiered by the Schuppanzigh Quartet, it was not well received.
+When it was finally premiered by the Schuppanzigh Quartet, it was not well received.
 Only with subsequent performances by the Bohm Quartet and the Mayseder Quartet did it begin to gain public appreciation.

 Background

 String Quartet No. 12, Op.
 127, is the first of Beethoven's late quartets and was commissioned by the wealthy Russian prince Nicolas Galitzin, an enthusiast of Beethoven's music.
 A cellist himself, Galitzin strove to play Beethoven's music, waiting impatiently for him to compose at whatever price he saw fit.
-Galitzin's commission brought Beethoven back to composing in the string quartet genre after a 10-year absence, and temporarily suspended his financial woes.
+Galitzin's commission brought Beethoven back to composing in the string quartet genre after a 10-year absence, and suspended his financial woes.
 Beethoven replied to Galitzin on January 25, 1823, requesting 50 ducats for three quartets: Opp.
-127, 130, and 131.
+127, 132, and 130.
 He committed to completing the first quartet by the end of February or mid-March.
 At the time, his Symphony No. 9 was taking the majority of Beethoven's time.
 Therefore he pushed work on Op.
 127 back well over a year, completing Symphony No. 9 in February 1824.